PLDI Intro – Positive Leadership Development Institute for people living with HIV

 Well-traveled, insightful, energetic and inspirational are often used to describe this dynamic mentor, leader, mother and colleague.
 Candid in her views, Tara knows how to deliver messages that resonate across...

-The Pacific AIDS Network (PAN) brought the Positive Leadership Development Institute (PLDI) to BC, working in partnership with the Ontario AIDS Network (OAN).
-Since its launch in 2009, more than 240 people have graduated from the Core Leadership Training module and most grads have also gone on to attend the other modules of the training, Communications Skills and Bored?
+PAN, formerly known as the Pacific AIDS Network, brought the Positive Leadership Development Institute (PLDI) to BC, working in partnership with the Ontario AIDS Network (OAN).
+Since its launch in 2009, more than 300 people have graduated from the Core Leadership Training module and most grads have also gone on to attend the other modules of the training, Communications Skills and Bored?
 Get on Board!
 (Board governance training).

 PLDI grads actively work and volunteer within community-based organizations, as well as health authorities, in a wide range of capacities including peer navigation, harm reduction, prevention/education, support services, and in leadership and governance positions.